exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

 ## CI

-Because the comments don't live in the same repository as the analyzer, each analyzer should have CI that chacks if the comments used in that specific analyzer (those that can become output), are comments on the `master` branch, on the  [`exercism/website-copy`][git-website-copy] repository.
+Because the comments don't live in the same repository as the analyzer, each analyzer should have CI that checks if the comments used in that specific analyzer (those that can become output), are comments on the `master` branch, on the  [`exercism/website-copy`][git-website-copy] repository.

-At moment of writing, [this issue][issue-ci-comments] tracks the status of any generalisation of this CI, if any.
+At the moment of writing, [this issue][issue-ci-comments] tracks the status of any generalisation of this CI, if any.

 ## Wording

 - Avoid unnecessarily wordy comments.
 Be concise.
-- Be neutrally observational; avoiding charged statements and blanket statements
+- Be neutrally observational; avoiding charged statements and blanket statements.
 - Make the recommendation explicit.
 - When possible, put the recommendation first, then the explanation.
 - Avoid "me", "I", "we", etc, since the bot is not a person.